Guide to Choosing an ADA WCAG Website Designer

 Is there a WCAG compliant app or module or theme that I can simply apply to my website?

 Short answer is no. There really isn't a short cut.
-You can find plenty of claims to the contrary, but if whatever solution you find is cheap or sounds to good to be true... it is.
+You can find plenty of claims to the contrary.
+This is the wild west still and companies are making all sorts of bogus claims.
+Here is a guide to web accessibility shortcuts to avoid.

 How do I find an ADA / WCAG compliant website designer or web development company that specializes in web accessibility?